 ROOT CANAL TREATMENT

-During the procedure, a rubber dam is used to enhance your safety by protecting your airway and prevent contamination.
-To uphold a high level of infection control and providing you with a peace of mind.
-All the endodontic files are NEW and exclusively for your PERSONAL USE ONLY.
+During the procedure, a rubber dam is used to enhance your safety by protecting your airway and preventing contamination.
+To uphold a high level of infection control and provide you with peace of mind.
+All the endodontic files are

 What is a Root Canal Treatment?